 Cash Book Template options

 We have created three versions of the cash book template.
 The first version includes three income sales categories, eight expense purchase categories that you can name, and forty transaction lines per month.
 It is enough for most accounts and ideal if you are a small sole trader or charity.
-It is suitable for either self-employed or limited companies.
+It is suitable for both self-employed individuals and limited companies.

 Our extended version is now absolutely free to help your business even more.
-Each month has a separate worksheet, which allows you to see the totals for the month.
+Each month has a separate worksheet that shows the month’s totals.
 There is also a totals page which provides the profit and loss by month and a total for the whole year.
 It helps provide figures for either self-assessment tax or for an accountant for the year-end.

-The extended version is for businesses that want to record more transactions or details, with five sales categories and thirteen purchase categories, and ninety-five transaction lines.
+The extended version is for businesses that want to record more transactions or details, with five sales categories, thirteen purchase categories, and 95 transaction lines.

 If you’re unsure which one is right for you, refer to the table below.
 You can also download the standard version first and see if it works for you.